Dry Stack Vineyard

 Dry Stack Vineyard is located in Bennett Valley, in the shadow of Sonoma Mountain, partway up the ridge that forms the western boundary of the AVA.
 The vineyard is quite rocky and the name Dry Stack is taken from the many dry stack stone walls on the property, built from the rocks that littered the site prior to it being a vineyard.
 Like much of the north coast, the soils are a combination of marine clays and lighter textured volcanic material.
 Due to the coolness of this site, the fruit from this vineyard is slow ripening, providing ample time to develop intense flavors.

 Picked at dawn, these grapes arrived cold and were carefully placed directly into our small bladder press.
-Free-run juice was collected and fermented slowly at 55º for over 30 days, preserving the wonderful aromas of Sauvignon Blanc.
-While the majority of juice was fermented in stainless steel, 6% was fermented in New French Oak and another 6% was fermented in New Acacia barrels.
+The free-run juice was collected and fermented slowly at 55º for over 30 days, preserving the wonderful aromas of Sauvignon Blanc.
+While the majority of juice was fermented in stainless steel, 6% was fermented in new French Oak and another 6% was fermented in New Acacia barrels.
 We prevented malolactic fermentation to preserve the wine’s clean, crisp texture.